Welcome to the OpticianWorks Consumers Guide To Buying Glasses 2018

 Q: What is this free-form, digital, stuff about?

-A: Even the industry cannot agree what all this stuff means!
-The most direct answer is that a free-form or digital or whatever brand name they want to call it is a lens based on computer automated design or CAD.
+A: The most direct answer is that a free-form or digital or whatever brand name they want to call it is a lens based on computer automated design or CAD.
 These lenses are created using very sophisticated computer programs and high precision tools to create special surfaces on both the front and back surfaces of the lens.
 The result is often a lens with a wider range of vision, increased optical quality and a prescription designed around the individual wearer and their frame.
 It is popular in progressives but can be done in high single vision prescriptions also.

 Q: How do I know a frame fits me?
 Also see the Frame Fit Photo Gallery link above.